FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: Training and Inference

 \subsection{Test-Time Training}

-In order to further push the boundaries of the reasoning capabilities of FineMedLM-o1, we incorporated Test-Time Training (TTT) into the reasoning process. \citet{akyürek2024surprisingeffectivenesstesttimetraining} demonstrated that TTT can substantially enhance a model’s reasoning abilities.
-Specifically, their findings revealed that the introduction of TTT improved performance on the Abstraction and Reasoning Corpus (ARC) \cite{chollet2019measureintelligence}, a challenging benchmark for evaluating reasoning skills, by a factor of six compared to the baseline fine-tuned model.
+In order to further advance the reasoning capabilities of FineMedLM-o1, we incorporate TTT into the inference process.
+Some researchers demonstrate that TTT can substantially enhance a model’s reasoning abilities \citep{akyürek2024surprisingeffectivenesstesttimetraining, hübotter2025efficientlylearningtesttimeactive}.
+Specifically, their findings reveal that incorporating TTT can enhance performance by six times on the Abstraction and Reasoning Corpus (ARC) \citep{chollet2019measureintelligence}, a challenging benchmark for assessing reasoning abilities, compared to a baseline fine-tuned model.

 When making inferences on a benchmark dataset, we first use bge-large-en-v1.5 to retrieve the most similar instance from the long-form reasoning subset of FineMed.
 The model then undergoes training on the retrieved data using the same hyperparameters as FineMedLM-o1.
 Once training is completed, the model generates an answer for the benchmark instance, after which the model parameters are restored to their original state.
-Introducing TTT improves FineMedLM-o1's reasoning ability by approximately 14\%.
-Detailed results are provided in Section~\ref{sec:results}.
+This approach ensures that the model leverages relevant contextual knowledge while maintaining its generalization ability.
+By reverting the parameters, we prevent catastrophic forgetting and preserve the model’s original capabilities for subsequent tasks.